Comments

 Both

-organizations are based in Sheffield, England but are
+organizations are based in Sheffield,

-International in nature.
+international in nature.

 |